j19sch/j19sch.github.io/posts/2023/20230705-im-a-quality-engineer-and-im-not-sure-how-i-feel-about-that.rst

 ----

 *(edit 3 September 2023)*: One other thing I started doing in my first week, was sharing weekly notes.
 I mentioned it in the "Three lessons ..." post, but couldn't find a good way to fit it into this experience report.
-Since then I've also written a separate post: `"My eight-month experiment of sharing weekly notes at work"`_.
+Since then I've also written a separate post: `"My seven-month experiment of sharing weekly notes at work"`_.

-.. _"My eight-month experiment of sharing weekly notes at work": link://slug/my-eight-month-experiment-of-sharing-weekly-notes-at-work
+.. _"My seven-month experiment of sharing weekly notes at work": link://slug/my-seven-month-experiment-of-sharing-weekly-notes-at-work

 ----